brkcvlk/MLFCrafter/docs/index.md

 ## 🏗️ Architecture Overview

-FlowCraft uses a **context-based pipeline architecture** where each crafter:
+MLFCrafter uses a **context-based pipeline architecture** where each crafter:

 1. **Receives** a context dictionary with data and metadata
 2. **Processes** the data according to its specialization